srtfisher/Lockdown-WPAdmin/readme.txt

 Simple.

-= How can I get back in if the plugin locked me out? =
+= How can I get back in if Lockdown WP Admin locked me out? =

-You can create a .txt file named 'disable_auth.txt' in your wp-content/plugins/lockdown-wp-admin/ folder (The file location would be /wp-content/plugins/lockdown-wp-admin/disable_auth.txt).
+You can create a .txt file named 'disable_auth.txt' in your `wp-content/plugins/lockdown-wp-admin/` folder (The file location would be `/wp-content/plugins/lockdown-wp-admin/disable_auth.txt`).
 We don't care about the content but that will disable the HTTP Auth and whatever was locking you out of your site.

 == Changelog ==
 = 1.0 =